jrgood119/jrgood119/README.md

 # Hey, You! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

 Thanks for stopping by!
-My name is Joseph "JT" Good.
+My name is JT Good.
 Have a look around and let me know if I can assist in any way.

 ## What I'm Up To
 📘 Tech readthrough: Tableau Desktop Specialist Certification by Adam Mico\